Mirror-Protocol/mirror-contracts/README.md

 ## License

 This software is licensed under the Apache 2.0 license.
-Read more about it [here].
+Read more about it [here](LICENSE.md).

 © 2020 Terraform Labs, PTE.